Budibase/website/content/blog/inside-it/api-headers.md

 Seamlessly marry security and user experience with our built-in role-based access control.
 Assign users to defined roles and grant permissions based on data sources, queries, automation rules, app screens, and individual components.

-We also offer secure environment variables - alongside free SSO using OAuth, OpenID, Microsoft, and more.
+We also offer secure environment variables - alongside free SSO.

 ### Custom plug-ins

 Budibase won’t be beaten for extensibility.
 Build your own custom components, data sources, and automation actions with our dedicated CLI tools.
 Or, import community contributions from GitHub in just a few clicks.

 Check out our [plug-ins documentation](https://docs.budibase.com/docs/custom-plugin) to learn more.

-### 50+ free app templates

-Thousands of businesses across all industries choose Budibase to build professional, integrated tools to manage their internal processes.
-To show off what’s possible, we’ve created more than fifty free, fully customizable [app templates](https://docs.budibase.com/docs/custom-plugin).

-Sign up for Budibase today to start building custom solutions, in a fraction of the time.